 Global vehicle fuel efficiency and emissions standards.
 OEMs are facing increasingly strict constraints for vehicle fuel efficiency and emissions standards globally.
-Regulatory authorities in key vehicle markets such as the United States, the European Union, China, Japan, and Korea have instituted regulations that require sustained and significant improvements in CO2, NOx and particulate matter vehicle emissions.
+Regulatory authorities in key vehicle markets such as the United States, the European Union, China, Japan, and Korea have instituted regulations that require sustained and significant improvements in CO2, NO_x and particulate matter vehicle emissions.
 OEMs are required to evaluate and adopt various solutions to address these stricter standards.
 Turbochargers allow OEMs to reduce engine size without sacrificing vehicle performance, thereby increasing fuel efficiency and decreasing harmful emissions.
 Furthermore, turbochargers allow more precise "air control" over both engine intake and exhaust conditions such as gas pressures, flows and temperatures, enabling optimization of the combustion process.
 This combustion optimization is critical to engine efficiency, exhaust emissions, power and transient response and enables such concepts as exhaust gas recirculation for diesel engines and Miller-cycle operation for gasoline engines.
 Consequently, we believe turbocharging will continue to be a key technology for automakers to meet future tough fuel economy and emissions standards without sacrificing performance.

 Turbocharger penetration.
 The utilization of turbochargers and electric-boosting technologies on vehicle powertrain systems is one of the most cost-effective solutions to address stricter standards, and OEMs are increasing their adoption of these technologies.
-IHS and other industry sources expect turbocharger penetration to increase globally from approximately 49% in 2018 to approximately 57% by 2022.
-IHS forecasts particularly strong turbocharger penetration growth for gasoline turbochargers, expecting an increase from approximately 36% in 2018 to 51% in 2022.
+IHS and other industry sources expect turbocharger penetration to increase globally from approximately 51% in 2019 to approximately 56% by 2023.
+IHS forecasts particularly strong turbocharger penetration growth for gasoline turbochargers, expecting an increase from approximately 40% in 2019 to 52% in 2023.

 Growth in overall vehicle production.
-Over the next 5 years, we expect that overall vehicle production will experience a modest CAGR of about 1 to 2%.
+After a decrease of 6% in Light Vehicle production and 2% in On Highway Commercial Vehicle production in 2019, we expect a stabilization in 2020, followed by recovery in the coming years with a modest CAGR of about 1% to 2%.
 The shift from pure gasoline and diesel internal combustion engines to hybridized powertrains will continue in response to increasingly strict fuel efficiency and regulatory standards.
 In parallel, the share of pure electric vehicles will continue to increase from a low base as technology and supporting infrastructure continue to improve.